Start9Labs/documentation/site/source/learn/concepts/start9-startos.rst

 Server Sounds
 -------------
-StartOS emits several sounds for user feedback and troubleshooting.
+On some models (Server Lite, 2022 Server One, and Server Pure), StartOS emits sounds for user feedback and troubleshooting.
 Below is the current library of potential sounds and their prospective meaning:

     .. raw:: HTML